-“Visit a prison," he notes, "and ask the men in the cell blocks to recount their sexual histories, and those of their mothers and fathers.
+“Visit a prison and ask the men in the cell blocks to recount their sexual histories, and those of their mothers and fathers.
 Visit a hospital, and see the faces of women who have determined to violate their inmost natures as the givers of life.
 Visit a neighborhood—if you can find one; for your paradise has placed transience and infidelity at the heart of the most intimate of human relations.”

-I don't think priests become pederasts because the teachings of the Church are repressive; the Church, after all, hardly has a corner on the sexual abuse of children or any other kind of sexual misconduct/pathology.
-I think they become pederasts because they are dying for love, for connection, and they have deep psycho-sexual-emotional-spiritual wounds, and I think the reason this seems and in fact is so monstrous, such a hideous betrayal of innocence and trust, is that for it to take place within the context of the Church, of faith, falls so far short of Christ; is so egregious an example of the child who comes asking for an egg and is instead handed a scorpion. ["Which of you fathers, if your son asks for a fish, will give him a snake instead?
+I don't think priests become pederasts because the teachings of the Church are repressive; the Church, and this is not to minimize the horror, hardly has a corner on the sexual abuse of children or any other kind of sexual misconduct/pathology.
+I think they become pederasts because they are dying for love, for connection, and they have deep psycho-sexual-emotional-spiritual wounds, and I think the reason this seems and in fact is so monstrous, such a hideous betrayal of innocence and trust, is that for it to take place within the context of the Church, of faith, falls so far short of Christ; is so egregious a betrayal.
+"Which of you fathers, if your son asks for a fish, will give him a snake instead?
 Or if he asks for an egg, will give him a scorpion?”
-[Luke 11: 11-12]].
+[Luke 11: 11-12].

-The Church has also produced some of the most sublime human beings the world has known.
-And those human beings, their spirits, their souls, their hearts, their character, their willingness to lay down their lives, did not arise in a vacuum.
+If the Church has harbored pederasts, and the Church has also produced some of the most sublime human beings the world has known.
+Their spirits, their souls, their hearts, their character, their willingness to lay down their lives, did not arise in a vacuum.
 They were formed by years and years of the very kind of hidden, seemingly irrelevant sacrifice I am talking about...

 So I smiled at this kid and gave him the sidewalk and a hundred yards or so on, I stopped dead in my tracks.
 Because I suddenly realized I was in total solidarity with this kid.
 There was no separation.
 I had a life that was private, as we all do and should, but I did not have a life that was secret, that I felt conflicted about, that I had a reason to hide from the world.
 I had the experience of an adult, an adult who’d taken many wrong turns along the way, but I was also in total solidarity with this kid.
 I used to pass kids and I’d think, Enjoy it while you can, baby, because there is HELL in store…I’d think, You have NO IDEA.
 I’d think, Oh the world is a cruel, harsh place.